apache/drill/contrib/storage-http/README.md

 Many APIs require parameters to be passed directly in the URL instead of as query arguments.
 For example, github's API allows you to query an organization's repositories with the following
 URL:  https://github.com/orgs/{org}/repos

 As of Drill 1.20.0, you can simply set the URL in the connection using the curly braces.
-If your API includes URL parameters you MUST include them in the `WHERE` clause in your query, or Drill will throw an error.
+If your API includes URL parameters you must include them in the `WHERE` clause in your query, or specify a default value in the configuration.

 As an example, the API above, you would have to query as shown below: